codingcyclist/ha_strava/README.md

 **!!!
 IMPORTANT !!!** It is essential that the **Authorization Callback Domain** which you set for your Strava API matches the domain of your **Home Assistant External URL**

 ### Third, add the Strava Home Assistant Integration to your Home Assistant Insallation
-As of now, the Strava Home Assistant Integration can only be installed manually as a custom component.
-To do manuall installation, just copy the entire `custom_components/ha_strava/` folder into the `custom_components/` directory within your Home Assistant configuration folder and restart your Home Assistant Instance.
+As of now, the Strava Home Assistant Integration can only be installed as a custom repository through the Home Assistant Community Store (HACS).
+The installation process is super easy, check out my **5-minute tutorial on how to install Custom Components in HACS** [here](https://medium.com/@codingcyclist/how-to-install-any-custom-component-from-github-in-less-than-5-minutes-ad84e6dc56ff)

 ### Fourth, make a connection between your Strava account and Home Assistant
 Now is the time to fire up the Strava Home Assitant Integration for the first time and make a connection between Strava and your Home Assistant Instance.